UniversalDependencies/docs/_u-dep/orphan.md

 udver: '2'
 ---

-The 'orphan' relation is used in cases of head ellipisis where simple promotion would result in unnatural and misleading dependency relation.
+The 'orphan' relation is used in cases of head [ellipsis](http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis) where simple promotion would result in unnatural and misleading dependency relation.
 The typical case is predicate ellipsis where one of the core arguments have to be promoted to clausal head.